m4saka/xcspp/README.md

     return 0;
 }
 ```
-- Note: If you want to use your own benchmark problem class with `XCSExperimentHelper`, it is required that your environment class implements `IEnvironment` interface declared in `include/xcspp/environment/ienvironment.hpp`.
+- Note: If you want to use your own benchmark problem class with `ExperimentHelper`, it is required that your environment class implements `IEnvironment` interface declared in `include/xcspp/environment/ienvironment.hpp`.

 ### Output example ("Reward" is the classification accuracy):
 ```